Living Here

 Turtle Tank

-Gladstone Regional Council (GRC), Together Gladstone and Gladstone Area Promotion and Development Limited (GAPDL) initiative was created to support the region through the challenges of the COVID-19 pandemic and assist with the recovery of the tourism industry.
+Turtle Tank is an initiative of Gladstone Regional Council (GRC) and administered by Gladstone Area Promotion and Development Limited (GAPDL) to assist with the recovery of the region’s tourism industry from the impacts of the COVID-19 pandemic.

 Contact details